2026 IAHE Homeschool Day at the Capitol

 Lunch

 - Option 1: You may bring a sack lunch to the Statehouse.
-You will need to carry it with you.
+There will be a dedicated lunch area with tables and chairs this year.

 - Option 2: You may purchase lunch in the cafeteria.
 Leave the Statehouse and take the short walk to the Government South building.
-The cafeteria is in the basement.
+The cafeteria is in the Lower Level (LL).

 Event Guide